philipforget/coffee/README.md

 file and doesn't seem to respect libraries installed in ~/sketchbook/libraries just yet.
 This works just fine for now.

+### LM75A
+coffee uses the LM75A I2C temperature sensor.
+It can be found cheaply online, does not require an external thermocouple or amplifier and works within the range of temperatures needed to make coffee and steam.
+It is a bit slow for conventional PID applications, but since our boiler will have lag time anyway from the fact that it is a big hunk of brass, this doesn't matter in practice.

+Addresses for the LM75A are determined by whether pins 5, 6 and 7 are tied high or low.
+The first four bits of the address are hardcoded into the chip as 1001.
+The three least significant bits represent the rest of the address.
+Tying a pin to Vs+ makes it 1, to ground makes it 0.
+In my setup it was easiest to tie them all to Vs+ since they are next to each other, which makes my address 1001111, or 79.

+A [good datasheet](http://www.ti.com/lit/ds/symlink/lm75a.pdf) for the LM75A is provided by Texas Instrument.

 ## coffee.server